small-cactus/M.I.L.E.S/README.md

   ## 🔍 M.I.L.E.S Action notifications
   If they look wonky it's because each action has an animation and it's hard to screenshot because it's moving + Miles responds too fast to screenshot it.
 Sorry about that!
   ![M.I.L.E.S Actions](https://github.com/small-cactus/M.I.L.E.S/blob/main/screenshots/actions.webp)
+  - These action notifications are outdated as of today, there are 10 new actions Miles can perform on top of the ones shown, I will update them when I have time.
   <br><br>

 ## 🚀 **Prerequisites (Mac install)**